ddspringle/framework-one-secure-auth/README.md

 5. Configure a mail server in your CFML engine's admin
 6. Move the `keyrings` folder to a location outside your webroot
 7. Modify the default `developmentHmacKey` value in `Application.cfc` (use `generateSecretKey( 'HMACSHA512' )`)
-8. Change the `keyRingPath` location to where you moved the `keyrings` folder from
+8. Change the `keyRingPath` location to where you moved the `keyrings` folder to
 9. Provide a unique value for the hashed name of the keyring file in `Application.cfc` (instead of `secure_auth_keyring`)
 10. Provide a unique value for the hashed name of the master key in `Application.cfc` (instead of `secure_auth_master_key`)
+11. Provide unique values for the `cookieName` and `dummyCookieOne`, `dummyCookieTwo` and `dummyCookieThree` values in `Application.cfc`
 11. Modify remaining application variables in `Application.cfc` as needed (see notes in `Application.cfc`)
-12. Browse to webroot and enjoy!
+12. Browse to webroot to launch the application and generate a unique set of encryption keys in your keyring
+13. Modify the `check if the keyring is a valid array of keys` statement in `Application.cfc` to prevent regeneration of a new keyring file after initial launch.
+See notes in `Application.cfc`.
+14. Register an account, login and enjoy!

 ## Upgrading

-**NOTE** If you are running a version of fw1-sa without the 2FA integration already, then you'll need to complete the following steps before updating to the latest master branch:
+**NOTE** If you are currently running a version of fw1-sa without the 2FA integration, then you'll need to complete the following steps before updating to the latest master branch:

 _If **not** using 2FA_: